January 15, 2021 [updated April 8, 2021]

 Five students from the UNC Gillings School of Global Public Health are among sixteen UNC-Chapel Hill graduate students and recent graduate alumni who have been selected to receive The Graduate School’s 2021 Impact Awards and Horizon Awards.

-Impact Awards, made possible through the generous support of the Graduate Education Advancement Board, recognize discoveries of direct benefit to North Carolina.
-Horizon Awards recognize research likely to make a significant longer-term contribution to the state.
+The longstanding Impact Awards, made possible through the generous support of the Graduate Education Advancement Board, recognize discoveries of direct and present benefit to North Carolina.
+Horizon Awards, first presented in 2017, recognize research with the potential to make a significant future contribution to the state (and beyond).

 Students from 27 different academic programs were nominated this year, said Jennifer Gerz-Escandón, associate dean for interdisciplinary education and fellowship programs within The Graduate School.

 “Within this group of nominees,” she added, “reviewers identified a particularly large number whose research is on the cusp of statewide impact.
 This demonstrates the commitment graduate students and recent graduate alumni have to advancing research that helps the people and communities of our state.
 More than 300 individuals have received these awards over time, and we are pleased to recognize graduate students and alumni for their important work.”